This post is also available in: PortuguĂŞs

 Time in Bari – Puglia: One to two days

-Even though the old town of Bari looks like slightly abandoned, don’t miss out on the opportunity to wander about it, at least for a few hours.
+Even though the old town of Bari looks slightly abandoned, don’t miss out on the opportunity to wander about it, at least for a few hours.
 You will probably feel the bohemian vibe and see nice old ladies chatting on their doors and windows, making fresh pasta or just standing still.
 It’s quite the stereotype of Southern Italy!
-Ah, before we forget, obviously pop in the spectacular Bari’s main cathedral.

 You can easily explore the city of Bari in just a few hours.
 Unless you feel a strong connection with it, we advise you to cross Bari out of the itinerary and enjoy more time on other wonders of Puglia.